Ohio / Huron County

 What is the weather like in Wakeman, OH year-round?

-Wakeman experiences four distinct seasons, with warm summers reaching up to 83°F and cold winters dipping to 18°F. The village receives about 39.5 inches of rainfall each year and enjoys sunshine 54% of the time, supporting a pleasant and varied climate.
+Wakeman experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 18°F. The area receives about 40 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 18°F